 Agreement 1: 1CC without configuration for 2-layer UL MIMO: the 26+23 implementation will apply TxD MPR if it declares TxD and 1Tx MPR if it does not declare TxD.

 Agreement 2: 1CC with configuration for 2-layer UL MIMO: 26+23 dBm implementation will meet 2Tx MPRs when configured for 2-layer UL MIMO transmissions.

+2.2.1 Notes from GTW

+Skyworks: we had agreement previously.
+Do we enable it again?
+We should have consistent approach for TxD signalling for 1 CC and 2CC.

+Qualcomm: We need separate capabilities for 1CC and 2CC.

+OPPO: similar as Qualcomm.
+We would like to simplify the discussion.

+Skyworks: the overall requirements are different.
+We do not suggest signalling the architecture.
+But we need signaling to know the behaviour of UE in the spec.

+Huawei: agree with Qualcomm.
+We have two sets of requirements.
+We do not need to signalling architecture.
+We can use the simple way to deal with it.

+Vivo: we agree with Qualcomm…

+Agreement:

+Agreement 1: 1CC without configuration for 2-layer UL MIMO: